|Best overall||UNIT FARM UF2000 LED Grow Lights||SEE IT||

 The long power cord and dimming feature make it versatile enough to fit almost any space despite its large size.
 It promises a lifespan of around 50,000 hours, so it will last several seasons, though that’s not quite as long as some other models.

-Best cheap LED grow light: HitLights Full Spectrum Plant Grow Light Strips
+Best value: HitLights Full Spectrum Plant Grow Light Strips

 Why we picked it: These cheap strips are flexible and super-easy to install for gardeners who need just a little bit of light.